Free State of Bottleneck: Dissolution

-The Bottleneck today
+Legacy

 The former territory of the Bottleneck is now part of the Rhine Gorge UNESCO World Heritage Site.
 The history of the Bottleneck is now a tourist attraction in the area, particularly in the former Free State's major towns of Kaub and Lorch.

-Bottleneck stamps and currency are now sought-after rarities.
+The Bottleneck stamps and currency are now sought-after rarities.
 Wine that was smuggled in from occupied Germany and stored in Lorch and Kaub can also fetch high prices.